Epolis573/Graduate-pj/README.md

-Not included Unity WebGL exhibition
+Not included Unity WebGL exhibitioN
+The whole white screen at startup means the website is loading, please be patient!